Nethereum/Nethereum.Docs/docs/contracts/deploying.md

 ### Unlocking the account
 First of all you will need to unlock your account to do so you can use web3.Personal.UnlockAccount.

-To unlock an account you will need to pass the address, password and the duration in seconds that you want to unlock your account.
+To unlock an account you will need to pass the address, password and the duration in seconds during which you want to unlock your account.

 ```csharp
    var unlockAccountResult =